-- 8.1 Our school has robust safer recruitment procedures to help prevent unsuitable people from working with children.
-Please see Recruitment Policy for further details. - 8.2 All individuals working in any capacity at our school will be subjected to safeguarding checks in line with the statutory guidance Keeping Children Safe in Education: September 2021. - 8.3 We will ensure that agencies and third parties supplying staff provide us with written reassurances that they have made the appropriate level of safeguarding checks on individuals working in our school.
-We will also ensure that any agency worker presenting for work is the same person on whom the checks have been made. - 8.4 Professional visitors, such as Educational Psychologists, Social Workers or Local Authority Officers, will be expected to provide a professional proof of identity.
-Where necessary we will seek further reassurances from their employers that these persons have suitable DBS clearance etc. - 8.5 External organisations can provide a varied and useful range of information, resources and speakers that can help our school to enrich children's education, but we will always give careful consideration to the suitability of any external organisations.
-This may include an assessment of the education value, the age appropriateness of what is going to be delivered and whether relevant checks will be required. - 8.6 Parents or other relatives of children or other visitors attending activities such as a parents evening or sports day will not be expected to provide any DBS or barred list checks.
-The headteacher and DSL will decide case by case or event by event the level of supervision, if any, required for such persons. - 8.7 We will ensure that we receive written confirmation from Alternative Provision providers that they have made the appropriate level of safeguarding checks on individuals working for their organisation. - 8.8 Every job description and person specification will have a clear statement about the safeguarding responsibilities of the post holder. - 8.9 We will ensure that at least one member of every interview panel has completed safer recruitment training. - 8.10 The headteacher and the nominated governor for child protection are responsible for ensuring that our single central record is accurate and up to date. - 8.11 We have a procedure in place to manage allegations against members of staff and volunteers in line with Keeping Children Safe in Education: September 2021.
-This procedure is detailed in Appendix A of this policy.
+- 8.1.
+Our school has robust safer recruitment procedures to help prevent unsuitable people from working with children.
+Please see Recruitment Policy for further details. - 8.2.
+All individuals working in any capacity at our school will be subjected to safeguarding checks in line with the statutory guidance Keeping Children Safe in Education: September 2023. - 8.3.
+We will ensure that agencies and third parties supplying staff provide us with written confirmation that they have made the appropriate level of safeguarding checks on individuals working in our school.
+We will also ensure that any agency worker presenting for work is the same person on whom the checks have been made. - 8.4.
+Professional visitors, such as Educational Psychologists, Social Workers or Local Authority Officers, will be expected to provide a professional proof of identity.
+Where necessary we will seek further reassurances from their employers that these persons have suitable DBS clearance etc. - 8.5.
+External organisations can provide a varied and useful range of information, resources and speakers that can help our school to enrich children's education, but we will always give careful consideration to the suitability of any external organisations.
+This may include an assessment of the education value, the age appropriateness of what is going to be delivered and whether relevant checks will be required. - 8.6.
+Parents or other relatives of children or other visitors attending activities such as a parents' evening or sports day will not be expected to provide any DBS or barred

+- list checks.
+The headteacher and DSL will decide case by case or event by event the level of supervision, if any, required for such persons. - 8.7.
+We will ensure that we receive written confirmation that Alternative Provision providers have made the appropriate level of safeguarding checks on individuals working for their organisation. - 8.8.
+Every job description and person specification will have a clear statement about the safeguarding responsibilities of the post holder. - 8.9.
+We will ensure that at least one member of every interview panel has completed safer recruitment training. - 8.10.
+The headteacher and the DSL are responsible for ensuring that our single central record is accurate and up to date. - 8.11.
+We have procedures in place to manage allegations and low-level concerns (no matter how small) against members of staff and volunteers, and any individual or organisation using the school premises for the purposes of running activities for children, in line with Keeping Children Safe in Education: September 2023.
+These procedures are detailed in Appendix A of this policy.